chazzrobbz/policy-enforcer/README.md

 - [x] Generate your complex authorization easily with code.
 - [x] Export the rego you created with the code.
 - [x] Make decisions about multiple resources from one policy.
+- [x] Filter data based on your authorization logic.
 - [x] Get the details of the decisions made.
 - [x] Add custom messages and handle decision messages.

 ## 👇 Setup